ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 - $x_{i,j}$ is the predicted score/logit for class $j$ for sample $i$.
 - $y_i$ is the true class label for the sample $i$.

-By implementing this method, we ensure that our model's predictions are evaluated accurately, providing us with a reliable metric to improve our classification models.
+By implementing this proven method, we ensure that our model's predictions are evaluated accurately, providing us with a reliable metric to improve our classification models without questioning our loss function.

-### Predicting Regions: Custom haversine smooth loss
+### Predicting Regions: Custom Haversine smooth loss

-For the region-prediction we use a custom loss function.
-Which, in short text, is a loss function not only look if the correct region is predicted, it considers also the distance to the correct coordinates.
-Which means if the predicted region is only slightly off then the loss is not that big like if it is far off.
+For the region prediction, we use a custom loss function.
+This, in short, is a loss function which doesn't only check if the correct region is predicted or with which probability, but it considers also the distance to the correct region.
+This means if the predicted region is only slightly off then the loss is not as big as when it is far off.
-There is the paper “PIGEON: Predicting Image Geolocations” from Stanford University, which comes in handy for this task.
-They're using the haversine smooth loss function. [@haas2024pigeon].
+For this loss function we referenced the paper “PIGEON: Predicting Image Geolocations” from Stanford University[@haas2024pigeon], since they not only are using the same loss function but also published their implementation.

 ##### The steps of the custom loss function

-The haversine distance is a measure of the shortest distance between two points on the surface of a sphere, given their longitudes and latitudes.
+The Haversine distance is a measure of the shortest distance between two points on the surface of a sphere, given their longitudes and latitudes.
 It is calculated using the following formula:

 $$
 \text{Hav}(\mathbf{p_1}, \mathbf{p_2}) = 2r \arcsin \left( \sqrt{\sin^2 \left( \frac{\phi_2 - \phi_1}{2} \right) + \cos(\phi_1) \cos(\phi_2) \sin^2 \left( \frac{\lambda_2 - \lambda_1}{2} \right)} \right)